Elk Lakes Provincial Park: Hiking

 A Special Word about “Routes”: As well as many designated trails, Elk Lakes Park also has several informal “routes” that are not maintained and, at best, include intermittent stretches where a beaten path is available.
 Moderate scrambling and travel through fairly dense undergrowth and occasionally through tangled slide areas is required.
 These routes offer excellent scenic opportunities; however, they are not recommended for small children.
 Hikers travel these routes at their own risk.
 Route-finding skills and an aptitude for orienteering are essential, and it is recommended that hikers obtain the appropriate topographical maps prior to arrival.
 Off-trail travel increases your chances of encountering a bear – travel cautiously!

-Petain Creek Campsite to Coral Pass: This is a very demanding hike, but is eminently worthwhile.
+Upper Elk Lake to Coral Pass: This is a very demanding hike, but is eminently worthwhile.
 The Neville drainage offers superb views and some fine examples of fossilization.
 It is illegal to gather and remove fossils.
 Please leave them where found for future visitors to enjoy.
-From the campsite follow an old trail through timber.
+From Petain Creek, follow an old trail through timber.
 After crossing Neville Creek travel is easy along the outwash plain.
-At the base of the Neville headwall is a snow-filled canyon - avoid the snow.
+At the base of the Neville headwall is a snow-filled canyon – avoid the snow.
 Travel on the left side of the creek.
 Access is possible up an avalanche chute approximately 500 metres before you reach the headwall/canyon, then traverse between rock bands and follow a goat trail through the upper band on the east end to treed benches above.
 Coral Pass is located at the west end of the basin.
 Access to Cadorna Lake is possible.

 Lower Elk Lake to Frozen Lake: This moderate hike offers fine views of alpine vistas and a superb look at Mount Fox and Frozen Lake – it’s a very worthwhile outing.
 Follow either of the trails that take you to West Elk Pass.
 A hundred metres west of the Pass boundary the cutline is apparent.
 This is the most distinct route to Frozen Lake.